(v1.11.5) SS Newcastle 1848 (Sinkable)

 -Full interior

-2: Go to the boiler room.
+1: Go to the boiler room.

-3: Turn the dampers all the way up.
+2: Turn the dampers all the way up.

-4: Light boilers.
+3: Light boilers.

-5: Once steam pressure is up, you should be good to go.
+4: Once steam pressure is up, you should be good to go.

-The sink switches are located in the Captains’ cabin at the starboard (right) side of the main saloon lounge, as a keypad next to the desk.
+The sink switches are located in the Captain’s cabin at the starboard (right) side of the main saloon lounge, as a keypad next to the desk.

 The ship is built so that it has a sort of free surface-like effect, and having certain doors open can affect how it goes down.